Liding: Unicode encoding

-Rare forms encountered in ancient scripts are sometimes restricted to a specific period or even to a limited number of historical artefacts, and liding is a process that often requires fine structural differentiation; it is thus not unusual that character forms required in liding are unencoded in Unicode.
-Specialized fonts sometimes utilize Private Use Areas to store liding graphs that see non-oneoff uses but are unencoded.
+Rare forms encountered in ancient scripts are sometimes restricted to a specific period or even to a limited number of historical artefacts, and liding is a process that often requires fine structural differentiation; it is thus not unusual that character forms required in liding are uncoded in Unicode.
+Specialized fonts sometimes utilize Private Use Areas to store liding graphs that see non-one off uses but are uncoded.

 A number of liding-specific characters do have their dedicated Unicode code points.
 Notably, there are 1808 ideographs introduced from the work Yinzhou Jinwen Jicheng Yinde (殷周金文集成引得 [Concordance of Shang and Zhou Dynasty Bronze Inscriptions]), with 365 in CJK Unified Ideographs Extension C, 1410 in Extension E and 33 in Extension F. The majority of them are liding forms of graphs found in the bronze inscriptions.
 Their kIRG_GSource field values start with GZJW.